MaibornWolff/SecObserve/docs/getting_started/data_model.md

 #### License Policy

 A `License Policy` defines the rules for the usage of licenses in a product.
 It can define which licenses are allowed, which are forbidden, and which need a review.

+A `License Policy` can have another license policy as a `Parent`.
+If a license policy has a parent, the rules of the parent are also valid for the child policy, but existing rules of the parent can be overriden and new rules can be added.

 #### License Policy Item